IwuchukwuDivine/SCA-CODE-BLOSSOM-CHALLENGE-2/README.md

 ## Submission Details

 To submit my work, I've hosted my project on GitHub Pages, https://iwuchukwudivine.github.io/SCA-CODE-BLOSSOM-CHALLENGE-2/ and created a GitHub repository for the code.
-You can find the repository here().
+You can find the repository here(https://github.com/IwuchukwuDivine/SCA-CODE-BLOSSOM-CHALLENGE-2.git).

 In the repository, I've included detailed comments in my code to explain each section and any challenges I encountered during implementation.